browserengineering/book/book/scheduling-and-threading.md

         self.tabs[self.active_tab].set_needs_animation_frame()
 ```

-And in each case where raster or draw were called previously, now set the
+And in each case where raster or draw was called previously, set the dirty
-dirty bits, such as in `handle_click`, and also schedule an animation frame.
+bits.
+(Note that scheduling an animation frame does *not* mean that
-Note that scheduling an animation frame does *not* mean that
+`run_rendering_pipeline` does all its expensive work, just that the animation
-`run_rendering_pipeline` does all its expensive work, just that the task is
+frame task is scheduled 16ms in the future.)

-scheduled 16ms in the future.
+Here's the change to `handle_click`:

 ``` {.python expected=False}
 class Browser: